 A SIMPLE IRA is only available to small businesses with 100 or fewer employees.
 There are also some minimum income limits that employees must meet to qualify for the plan.
 And the contribution limits are lower for SIMPLE IRAs than for 401(k)s.

 Still, SIMPLE IRAs have some advantages.
 While many employers offer generous matching with their 401(k) plans, such matching is totally optional.
 By contrast, participants in SIMPLE IRAs are guaranteed at least some matching from their employers.
-And SIMPLE IRAs are also available to self-employed people, who can contribute up to the $13,500 limit and also kick in some “employer” matching.
+And SIMPLE IRAs are also available to self-employed people, who can contribute up to the $13,500 limit in 2021 ($14,000 in 2022) and also kick in some “employer” matching.

 Next Steps for Planning Your Retirement